ZofiaGomez/Beginners-Practicing-Games-Python/README.md

 Some silly games you can use to start familiarizing with Python language (understanding statements, loops, functions)

-## What does this repository has to offer?
+## What does this repository have to offer?

 The documents provided in this repository are listed by **complexity order**.